 - Competitive price compared to cruise lines

 - Less time queuing, more time sight seeing

-As a first time visitor to St Petersburg and Russia (on a Baltic cruise from Southampton), booking a 2-day group tour meant passing through customs in the cruise ship terminal was easy by presenting a print out of our booking confirmation with Ludmila Tours and passport ID.
+As a first time visitor on a Baltic cruise from Southampton, booking a 2-day group tour of St. Petersburg meant passing through customs in the cruise ship terminal was easy by presenting a print out of our booking confirmation with Ludmila Tours and passport ID.
 Our friendly tour guide Tatiana was waiting to greet us inside the terminal to escort us to a luxurious minivan where we were given an audio device (so we could always hear our guide) and a bottle of water.

 Their group tours have a maximum of fifteen people, so it proved to be a very personal experience as there’s not many people to cater for.
 As it happened we were a party of five so we could ask our guide lots of questions and be a little more flexible with the timings of our stops.

 Our tickets to the palaces and museums were taken care of by the guide, meaning we were able to skip a lot of general admission queues and get around the city in good time.
 For this level of service you’d expect to pay a premium, but at $275 per person it’s (at the time of publishing) $200 cheaper than a 2-day excursion offered by our cruise line – although itineraries do differ slightly.

 Day One of the St. Petersburg Group Tour

 Our journey began next to the Neva river where we were introduced to Russia and St Petersburg’s history through monuments like the Egyptian Sphinxes and Peter and Paul fortress.
 We were then taken on a ride of the city’s famous Metro, beginning at the grand Narvskaya station and ending at Avtovo, described as one of the world’s most beautiful metro stations.

 You may also enjoy: Six of Tallinn’s Magical Photo Spots